 Putting the figures to the test

 That's not all, whilst we thought January and February might rank high in terms of employee sickness requests (it is flu season after all), it was, in fact, November and October that came out on top.
-We also saw that over 25% of all absences in 2016 were logged on a Monday.
+We also saw that over 25% of all absences logged were on a Monday.

 The cost of absence to your business

 For many businesses, absence is seen as one of those things, a pain, but one that you just have to grin and bare.
-But according to a recent CIPD report, the average UK worker takes 6.3 sick days per year, and that absence could be costing the UK economy £16bn.
-When you look at it that way it’s not such a small problem and it could be one that’s costing your business money.
+But according to the CIPD, the average UK worker takes 6.3 sick days per year, and that absence could be costing the UK economy as much as £16bn.
+When you look at it that way it’s not such a small problem and it could be one that’s costing your business.